EdanToledo/DQN-and-Actor-Critic-PyTorch/README.md

-# Simple-DQN-Pytorch
+# Simple implementation of a DQN as well as Advantage Critic
-Really simple implementation of DQN in pytorch for gym environments
+Really simple implementation of DQN and Advantage-Critic in pytorch for gym environments.
-# Still in progress...